Skip to content

 e.g.

-A:你听说了吗?小王的女朋友给他戴了绿帽子!Did you hear about that?
+A:你听说了吗?小王的女朋友给他戴了绿帽子!Did you hear?
 Xiao Wang’s girlfriend cheated on him!

 (Nǐ tīnɡshuō le mɑ? xiǎowánɡ de nǚ pénɡyou ɡěi tā dài le lǜ màozi.)